Re-Parole

 Mail all forms and supporting evidence to the address for Ukrainians found in the “Arrival/Departure Records for Re-parole” section on page https://www.uscis.gov/i-131-addresses.

-When your re-parole application is approved, you will receive by mail a USCIS approval notice with an attached new Form I-94 showing your new parole term.
+After you have paid the immigration fee, USCIS will issue a final approval of the application.
+Final approval may take up to three months after the payment.
+When your re-parole application is approved, USCIS will mail you a re-parole approval notice I-797A with an attached new Form I-94 showing your new parole term.

 If you requested EAD in form I-131, your new EAD card should be issued after the re-parole approval.
 Beware that EAD issuance may take weeks or months.
 After your re-parole application is approved, you can find out the receipt number for your related EAD application by contacting USCIS via the phone or Emma chat.